Things to Know Before Ghorepani Poon Hill Trekking

 Lodge, Food, and Drinks in the Trek

-Loge in the trek
+Log in the trek

 You can choose foods from a food menu on the Whole Trek.
 The menu has the same items cocked by the primary trained cooks.
-The family runs even some guest houses without hiring any staff.
+The family runs some guest houses without hiring any staff.
 But the foods are hygienic and delicious.
-They make delicious Nepalese local food (Dal Bhat), so you may try the local food from this Trek.
+They make delicious Nepalese local food (Dal Bhat), so you may try the local food from this trek.

 Internet and Communication